Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Introduction

-This paper is organized as follows: Section~\ref{sec:Mathematical-Preliminaries} presents a brief mathematical background on dual quaternion algebra; Section~\ref{sec:Newton-Euler-Model} presents the dual quaternion formulation of the Newton-Euler model, whereas Section~\ref{sec:Gauss-Principle} presents the dual quaternion formulation based on the Gauss's Principle of Least Constraints; Section~\ref{sec:Cost-Comparison} presents the methodology for cost computation and Section \ref{sec:Results} presents their validation through simulations; finally, Section~\ref{sec:Conclusions} presents the final remarks and points to further research directions.
+This paper is organized as follows: Section~\ref{sec:Mathematical-Preliminaries} presents a brief mathematical background on dual quaternion algebra; Section~\ref{sec:Newton-Euler-Model} introduces a general Newton-Euler formulation based on dual quaternion algebra, whereas Section~\ref{sec:Gauss-Principle} introduces the dual quaternion formulation based on the Gauss's Principle of Least Constraints; Section~\ref{sec:Results} presents both the validation of the proposed methodologies through simulations and their computational costs; finally, Section~\ref{sec:Conclusions} gives the final remarks and points to further research directions.